Baui1024/PiCamStream/README.md

 # PiCamStream

-Raspberry Pi camera streaming client for the [MotionAISensor](https://github.com/your-org/MotionAISensor) inference server.
+Raspberry Pi camera streaming client for the [InferenceServer](https://github.com/Baui1024/InferenceServer).
 Captures frames from a Pi camera and streams them over TCP (with optional TLS) as length-prefixed JPEGs.

 Supports two camera backends: